By: Kendall Jones on February 9th, 2017

 Two of the most cited OSHA violations in construction involve the standards for head protection and eye and face protection.
 Issuing workers proper PPE and enforcing their use can go a long way in protecting workers from flying and falling hazards.

 Swinging object hazards generally occur when something causes loads being mechanically lifted to sway.
 Accidents can also occur when a worker enters the swing radius of a piece of heavy equipment like a crane.
 Employees should never be allowed to walk under a suspended load.
-Barriers should be erected to keep employees from accidently stepping inside the swing radius of heavy equipment.
+Barriers should be erected to keep employees from accidentally stepping inside the swing radius of heavy equipment.

 Caught in/between hazards